CMU-cabot/cabot/README.md

 # CaBot

-CaBot (Carry on Robot) is an AI suitcase to help people with visually impairments travel independently.
-Can you imagine to walk around at airports without vision?
-It’s huge open space and there are lots of things and people, so that it is really dangerous for them to walk around at airports. [see project detail](https://www.cs.cmu.edu/~NavCog/cabot.html)
+CaBot (Carry on Robot) is an AI suitcase to help people with visual impairments travel independently.
+Can you imagine walking around at airports without vision?
+It's a huge open space, and there are lots of things and people so that it is hazardous for them to walk around at airports. [see project detail](https://www.cs.cmu.edu/~NavCog/cabot.html)

 ## CaBot v2

-CaBot v2 uses ROS1, ROS2, and ros1_bridge to use [navigation2](https://github.com/ros-planning/navigation2) package for ROS2 and existing packges for ROS1.
-Also, it uses Docker container to maintain development/production systems.
+CaBot v2 uses ROS1, ROS2, and ros1_bridge to use [navigation2](https://github.com/ros-planning/navigation2) package for ROS2 and existing packages for ROS1.
+Also, it uses Docker containers to maintain development/production systems.

 ### Hardware
 - Robot frame + handle